 I’m just another Baaaka with enough time on my hands to blog, an unleashed inner otaku that apparently can’t get enough Wapanization, and a painfully obvious bad idea of humor. 😀

-I live and work in Iran, was born in October 1986, and have a growing fondness of Japanese.
+I have a growing fondness of Japanese.
 My net nick is Kyuzo, or Kyuzo_dono.

 I have a very shifting and restrictive real life schedule.
 I do have a fair amount of free time but also I enjoy a good number of hobbies besides music.
 I study linguistics leisurely and whenever I have the luxury that is time.